ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 - Simple one-to-one matching of events to handlers

 2. `EventGroupProcessor`:
-- Group of handlers share a single subscriber instance (and one consumer group, if such mechanism is supported)
+- Group of handlers share a single subscriber instance (and one consumer group, if such mechanism is supported -- allows to maintain order of events),
 - One handler group can support multiple event types,
 - When message arrives to the topic, Watermill will match it to the handler in the group based on event type